arjunrs3/UQRegressors/uqregressors-docs/docs/examples/quickstart.md

 This notebook provides a fast introduction to the key features of UQRegressors for uncertainty-aware regression.
 In just a few cells, you'll see how to fit a model, make predictions with uncertainty, and visualize the results.

+There are five main capabilities of UQRegessors:

+1. **Dataset** loading and validation
+2. **Regression** using models of various types created with UQ capability
+3. **Hyperparameter Tuning** using bayesian optimization (wrapper around Optuna)
+4. **Metrics** for evaluating goodness of fit and quality of uncertainty intervals
+5. **Visualization** of metrics, goodness of fit, and quality of uncertainty intervals

 ```python
 # 1. Import UQRegressors